realpython/interview-questions/parsing-data/readme.md

 They pass.
 But remember - There is another step to the TDD process: Refactoring. (*Hint, hint*).

-As yourself: Since we eventually want the name of the team with the smallest spread, does it help to get the minimum value?
+Ask yourself: Since we eventually want the name of the team with the smallest spread, does it help to get the minimum value?
 No. It would be much easier to find the minimum value and then return the index value so that we can plug that in to the next function to easily get the name of the team.

 First, rewrite the test: